itsaboutcode/flutternotes/dart.md

 ## Assert

-`assert` terminate the execution if the condition in its parentheses isn’t true (only in testing/debug mode).
-It's not effective in production code.
+- `assert` terminate the execution if the condition in its parentheses isn’t true (only in testing/debug mode).

+- It's not effective in production code.

 ## The Backslash

-The backslash can be used to **escape** some characters or **insert** special characters.
+- The backslash can be used to **escape** some characters or **insert** special characters.

-For example if you wanted to print " in a string, you have 2 methods
+For example if you wanted to print " in a string, you have 2 options

 1. Create literal string in '' and add "" inside it